maitrungduc1410/public-channel-realtime-chat/README.md

 	- laravel-echo-server start

 Open browser in Chrome and another tab using incognito or other browser type (Safari, Firefox).
 Create an account and test your app

+[Demo](https://agile-sea-38553.herokuapp.com/): Now I haven't figure out any way to run laravel-echo-server on Heroku, but if your have your own VPS it's very easy